 \subsection{Ablation Study}

-Table~\ref{tab:ablation} presents an ablation analysis of DECOR, evaluating the contribution of contextualized token composition, learnable BOS queries, and frozen pretrained embeddings.
-Starting from the base model (TIGER), adding contextualized token composition alone yields the most significant improvements across all datasets (e.g., +4.1\% NDCG@10 on Instrument), confirming its effectiveness in refining static token semantics.
-Further adding BOS queries brings additional gains, especially on Scientific, where multi-query attention helps refine the generation of initial item token.
-Incorporating frozen pretrained embeddings alone (``Pretrained Only") also improves performance significantly, indicating the value of preserving pretrained semantics.
+Table~\ref{tab:ablation} presents an ablation analysis of DECOR, evaluating the contribution of contextualized token composition (CTC), learnable BOS queries (BOS), and decomposed embedding fusion with pretrained embeddings (DEF).
+Starting from the base model (TIGER), both adding contextualized token composition-only and decomposed embedding fusion yield similarly significant improvements across all datasets, confirming the value of preserving pretrained semantics and contextualized token refinement in recommender training.
 The best performance is achieved when both pretrained semantics and context-aware token composition are used together.
-Full DECOR consistently outperforms all ablations, demonstrating that each component contributes its own benefit to the recommendation quality.
+Interestingly, we observe that adding BOS queries introduces performance gains when used jointly with decomposed embedding fusion, which suggests that BOS queries act as high-level semantic anchors that strengthen the contextual alignment between pretrained semantics and the composed token representations. \sigir{While CTC requires a set of input embeddings to refine against the user context, there is no preceding item token that exists at step 0; the learnable BOS queries provide a parametrized context prefix before decoding, making the initial token generation better adapt to user history.
+Our ablation result demonstrates the efficacy of BOS (e.g., -2.43\% NDCG@10 Instruments).} Overall, the full DECOR consistently outperforms all ablations, demonstrating that each component contributes complementary benefits to the recommendation quality.